ShaileshJayaprakash/M2-EmbSys/Project/1_Requirements/README.md

 LLR 2.1  |Rain shall be detected by using rain sensor
 LLR 2.2  |Rain sensor shall work on the principle of using water for completing its circuit

+## Applications
+1.It can be used in cars to automatically control the wiper action when needed.
+2.Using in cars thereby ease the work of driver and also contributes in comfortable driving by enabling the wiper action without manual intervention.